ramilano/tf-aws-eks/README.md

 terragrunt destroy
 ```

+**Note**:
-**Note**: S3 buckets and DynamoDB table for state management are not destroyed automatically.
+- S3 buckets and DynamoDB table for state management are not destroyed automatically.
+- Only production environment is used, other environments are not considered
+- Cluster access is public, making it private and configuring vpn and access will take additional time thats why I tried to make it a bit simple :)